13 Numbers

 13.3.1 Exercises

-1. How can you use count() to count the number rows with a missing value for a given variable?
+1. How can you use count() to count the number of rows with a missing value for a given variable?

 2. Expand the following calls to count() to instead use group_by(), summarize(), and arrange():